 Kenya Forest Service (KFS) is a corporate body established under an Act of Parliament that gave KFS the mandate “to provide for the development and sustainable management, including conservation and rational utilization of all forest resources for the socioeconomic development of the country and for connected purposes“.
 KFS’ vision is “to be an internationally recognized organisation for excellence in knowledge-based sustainable forest resources management and conservation”.
 The large areas of Mount Elgon that fall under the jurisdiction of the KFS are split into two Forest Reserves which lie in Trans Nzoia and Bungoma counties and MEEP liaises with the county KFS offices and Foresters on the ground.
 The water project developed by two of the Foundation’s trustees supports a key KFS seedling nursery.

 Elephant Crisis Fund

 The Elephant Crisis Fund (ECF) is a joint initiative of Save the Elephants and the Wildlife Conservation Network.
 It was set up in partnership with the Leonardo DiCaprio Foundation in 2013.
 The ECF funds the best ideas and most urgent actions by highly vetted conservation organizations working to safeguard the future of elephants.
 100% of every donation goes straight to the field, with zero overhead.
-To date, the ECF has supported 309 projects from 88 organisations across 40 countries.
+The ECF has supported over 309 projects from 88 organisations across 40 countries.
 The Elephant Crisis Fund has inspired donations to date of $27.2M in seven years.
 The ECF will not stop its support of these effective programs until it has ended the ivory crisis and ensured elephants are no longer under threat.

 Banner: Community sensitisation meeting led by Kenya Wildlife Service and funded by MEEP.
 (Credit: MEEP.)